Telephone: 01865 274289

-I grew up in north London and still have an accent to prove it.
-After completing my BA in English Literature, I headed to the US, where I held a Thouron Fellowship at the University of Pennsylvania.
+I grew up in Enfield and came to Oxford as an undergraduate from my local comprehensive school.
+After completing a BA in English Literature, I headed to the US, where I held a Thouron Fellowship at the University of Pennsylvania.
 My postgraduate degrees in American Literature and my doctorate on early eighteenth century political though reflect two of the key interests that have shaped my life.
-I was Robert Browning Fellow at Pembroke, Junior Research Fellow at Exeter College, college lecturer at Balliol, and subsequently appointed to a CUF fellowship in English at LMH, where I’m Barbara Scott Fellow and Professor of English.
-I’m currently Principal of LMH until the end of the academic year 2021-2.
+I was Robert Browning Fellow at Pembroke, Junior Research Fellow at Exeter College, college lecturer at Balliol, and was subsequently appointed to a CUF fellowship in English at LMH, where I’m Barbara Scott Fellow and Professor of English.
+During the academic years 2020-22 I was Vice-Principal and then Interim Principal of LMH.
+I am currently Chair of the Oxford English Faculty.

 My work is interdisciplinary in nature.
 I’m particularly interested in the intersections between literature, politics, and philosophy.
 Between my first book, The Patriot Opposition to Walpole: Politics, Poetry and National Myth 1725-1742, and my current edition of Jonathan Swift's writings on Queen Anne’s reign, The History of the Four Last Years and Related Writings, I have been attempting to figure out how authors navigate the tensions between political thought and pragmatic party politics.
 I am passionately interested in women's writing.
 Following a ground-breaking conference on Memory in Anatolia, Turkey, in which I gave the keynote address, I’ve been exploring how women writers across different cultures act as repositories and arbiters of memory and commemoration.
 This is the subject of my forthcoming study on Women and Memory.
 I’m also increasingly interested in digital resources for the humanities.
 My Faculty Fellowship at the Ashmolean Museum inspired me to create a prize-winning lecture series, ‘Democratising the Classics’, using Cabinet, a digital resource developed by the Oxford Internet Institute which enables students to manipulate museum objects remotely.